 Deepwater data analytics – asset monitoring at the edge

-When FIV occurs, pipeline engineers need all the information they can get about just how much this is happening and to what degree, so they can re-calculate the remaining fatigue life of the infrastructure and decide on any remediation requirements.
-Unfortunately, monitoring exactly what is happening- what forces the pipelines, flowlines or spool pieces are being subjected to – can be challenging, especially in deep water.
+When FIV occurs, pipeline engineers need all the information they can get about just how much this is happening and to what degree.
+This enables them to re-calculate the remaining fatigue life of the infrastructure and decide on the best remediation methods.
+Unfortunately, monitoring exactly what is happening – what forces the pipelines, flowlines or spool pieces are being subjected to – can be challenging, especially in deep water.

-International subsea engineering company Oceaneering International Inc. was asked to solve this exact problem by an operator who had a number of spool pieces deployed in more than 1,000 metres of water, running between riser bases and flowline termination assemblies.
-They were being subjected to sudden and frequent movements caused by slugging.
+International subsea engineering company Oceaneering International Inc. was asked by an operator to solve this exact problem.
+They had a number of spool pieces deployed in more than 1,000 metres of water, running between riser bases and flowline termination assemblies.
+They were being subjected to sudden and frequent slugging movements.

 These movements had already resulted in new spool piece supports having to be installed.
-Now, the operator’s engineers wanted to both assess the resilience of the new supports and learn more about the vibration the spool pieces were encountering.
+The operator’s engineers needed to assess the resilience of the new supports and learn more about the vibration the spool pieces were encountering.
 The challenge was that no motion monitoring sensors had been fitted prior to commissioning.
-The solution would need to provide accurate and accessible data using a solution that was not cost-prohibitive to install and operate.
-Oceaneering’s solution was an innovative, wireless approach, using Sonardyne’s SMART sensor – Subsea Monitoring, Analysis, and Reporting Technology.
+The solution would need to provide accurate and accessible data using a technique that was not cost-prohibitive to install and operate.

-SMART sensors are, well, smart sensors.
+SMART sensors are, well, smart.
 They contain low-power MEMs-based (micro-electric mechanical systems) inertial measurement units (IMUs), subsea processing power and integrated acoustic modem capabilities.
 This means they can autonomously measure, log and process high-frequency, pipeline or spool piece acceleration and angular rate motion over pre-programmed monitoring intervals.

-Importantly, SMARTs, which can be integrated with many different subsea sensors to suit a wide variety of applications, process data at source, then send small statistical summary packets of data – based on parameters set by the user – through the water column to a surface transceiver.
-This reduces the need to send time-series, or raw, data up to the surface for analysis, prolonging battery life, maximizing bandwidth availability and providing useful information to engineers faster.
-It’s edge analytics and subsea communication technology in one battery-powered autonomous compact unit, able to work on extended deployments down to 7,000 metres water depth.
+Importantly, SMARTs, which can be integrated with many different subsea sensors to suit a wide variety of applications, process data at source.
+This is then sent as small statistical summary packets of data – based on parameters set by the user – through the water column to a surface transceiver.
+This method reduces the need to send time-series, or raw, data up to the surface for analysis, which prolongs battery life, maximizes bandwidth availability and provides useful information to engineers faster.
+It’s edge analytics and subsea communication technology in one battery-powered autonomous compact unit.
+And it’s able to work on extended deployments down to 7,000 metres water depth.

-Before installing the SMARTs and AMTs, Oceaneering surveyed the seabed location, which supported the LBL array design and SMART and mobile AMT positioning.
-Oceaneering designed and built ROV-installable spool monitoring clamps, so that the SMARTs and AMTs could be easily attached to the spool pieces.
+Before installing the SMARTs and AMTs, Oceaneering surveyed the seabed location.
+This was done to determine the LBL array design and SMART and mobile AMT positioning.
+Oceaneering designed and built ROV-installable spool monitoring clamps.
+This allowed the SMARTs and AMTs to be easily attached to the spool pieces.
 For the LBL array, four AMTs were placed in tripod stands at predefined locations for optimal ranging.

 Following installation, confirmation that all the SMARTs and AMTs were working and a post-installation survey, the autonomous and intelligent instruments were then just left to do their work.
 A huge benefit of both instruments’ design is that they can be left unattended for three years thanks to their internally monitored lithium primary cells.

-Since commissioning in the summer of 2018, continuous SMART monitoring of the spools, at four-minute intervals has taken place.
+Results: Since commissioning in the summer of 2018, continuous SMART monitoring of the spools, at four-minute intervals has taken place.
 Packets of data from both SMART and AMT devices, including raw runtime data, have routinely been sent to the surface.
-Once received, it has been analysed and used in the predictive modelling, enabling the operator to calculate the accumulated fatigue and remaining operational design life of these assets.
+Once received, it has been analysed and used in predictive modelling.
+This has enabled the operator to calculate the accumulated fatigue and remaining operational design life of their assets.

 Gaining access to the spools’ motion characteristics has been invaluable to the operator.
-It’s data they would have struggled to access through other means, economically.
+It’s data they would have been expensive to access through other means.
 It has led to a deeper understanding of each spool’s motion frequency, rotation angles and cycle times.
-Where previously the operator had concerns about the remaining operational life of the spools, they now know that the operational life is within the limits of the productive life of the field.
+Where previously the operator had concerns about the remaining operational life of the spools, they now know the operational life is within the limits of the productive life of the field.

-This is a great result for the operator, but also for Oceaneering and Sonardyne, by working together to find a cost-effective and viable solution.
+This is a great result for the operator, but also for Oceaneering and Sonardyne.
+By working together we were able to find a cost-effective and viable solution for the operator and future customers with similar challenges.
 By combining our expertise and flexible instruments as an integrated solution, the supply chain is able to tackle operators’ deepest challenges, quite literally.

 Project Manager – Subsea Projects Group, Oceaneering